CORNET: Learning Table Formatting Rules By Example: Conclusion

 \section{Conclusion}

-We introduce the problem of learning conditional formatting rules for spreadsheet data from user examples.
-We introduce \system{}, a neuro-symbolic system that learns such data-dependent rules from few examples.
-To evaluate \system{}, we created a benchmark of 968 CF tasks from real Excel sheets.
+In this paper, we introduced the novel problem of learning conditional formatting rules for spreadsheet data from user examples.
+We proposed \system{}, a system that learns such data-dependent rules from few examples.
+To evaluate \system{}, we created a benchmark of 105K CF tasks extracted from 1.8 Million real Excel spreadsheets.
+To facilitate future research into this novel problem, we release our set of benchmarks.
+To effectively evaluate \system{}, we compare performance by generalizing the problem as an ILP task, a grouping task, a cell classification task and a table fine training task.
+We also create custom neural and symbolic baselines for a more comprehensive comparison and result analysis.
 We compare \system{} to both symbolic and neural approaches on this benchmark and find that it performs significantly better.
-This paper opens future work such as purely predictive CF rule learning and combining multiple input modalities to capture user formatting intent.
-This paper also acts as the initial step to performing more complex analysis such as conditional transformations for data cleaning, or visualizations.
-This work shall inspire more research in automating workflows that include such downstream tasks.
+Further, we have also experimented with various components of our system, analyzing the impact they have on overall performance.
+Finally, we include an analysis showing that \system{} can learn shorter rules than those written by users for complex cases, and \system{} can also learn simple rules with few examples for sheets where the user manually formatted tables.
+This paper opens future work such as purely predictive CF rule learning and combining multiple input modalities